KyperCT/tiralabraRSA/documentation/projectdefenition.md

 For data structures, the project will use standard python implementations for all required structures (such as large integers).
 For algorithms, the project will use standard library operations (addition, subtraction, multiplication, division, modulo, exponentiation etc.) for large numbers.
 The project will implement RSA decryption and encryption algorithms, as well as RSA key generation.
-Both will include the implementation of multiple other algorithms, such as searching for large primes, gcd and lcm and the extended Euclidian algorithm.
+Key generation will include the implementation of multiple other algorithms, such as searching for large primes, gcd and lcm and the extended Euclidian algorithm.

 ### Input and output